simonwmatthews/pyMelt/README.md

 # pyMelt mantle melting library
-S. Matthews (University of Iceland) and K. Wong (University of Leeds)
+S. Matthews (University of Iceland), K. Wong (University of Leeds), M. Gleeson (University of Cardiff)

 ## Introduction

-pyMelt is a python package for calculating the melting behaviour of mantle comprising multiple lithologies.
-The module implements the melting equations developed by Phipps Morgan (2001) to calculate the melting behaviour of mantle comprising any chosen lithology.
+pyMelt is a python library for calculating the melting behaviour of mantle comprising multiple lithologies.
+The pyMelt library implements the melting equations developed by Phipps Morgan (2001), alongside many existing lherzolite and pyroxenite melting parameterisations.

-Currently supported calculations:

-* Adiabatic decompression melting
-* Isobaric melting

 Parameters that can be calculated: